bjsi/incremental-everything/README.md

 ### Usage Summary

 - Tag a Rem with the `Incremental` tag using the `/Incremental Everything` command to turn it into an incremental Rem.
-- Change an incremental Rem's priority using the `/Prioritize` command.
+- You can change an incremental Rem's priority using the `/Prioritize` command, or edit the date using RemNote's tables and properties features.
+- You can manually set the next repetition date using RemNote's tables and properties features.
 - The plugin will automatically add incremental Rem to your regular flashcard queue and show them to you when you review flashcards.
 - Inside the queue, you can control how many incremental Rem you want to see and how they are sorted using the Sorting Criteria menu button.
+- All of RemNote's practice modes ("Practice with SRS", "Practice All" and "Practice in Order") should work.
+- You can do subset reviews by creating a table from the `Incremental` tag.

 ### Scheduling